 New Feature Article on Snowdrops

 Every photo in this collage is of a giant snowdrop, Galanthus elwesii, in my garden.
-The differences in the markings are caused by the natural variation in the species, which is legally collected in the wild.
+The differences in the markings are caused by the natural variation in the species.
 None of them have been selected and given a cultivar name, although many plants like them have been named, probably too many.
 Yet I find this variation fascinating.

 While letting you know about the Hardy Plant Society article, which makes use of parts of some of my previous blog posts, I thought this post would be a good place to list all the articles that I have written on snowdrops for easy reference.
-I have interspersed the article names and links with some of my favorite snowdrop photos, most of which I have not used before, so those of you who are in it purely for the photos should proceed.
+I have interspersed the article names and links with photos of some of my favorite snowdrops.

-A very unusual and pricey new snowdrop with squared off outer segments, ‘Diggory’.
+A very unusual and pricey newer snowdrop with squared off outer segments, ‘Diggory’.

 November 22, 2010